industrial-edge/secure-storage/docs/Installation.md

 - Connect your Industrial Edge App Publisher to your docker engine
 - Connect your Industrial Edge App Publisher to your Industrial Edge Managment System

-### Upload  App using the Industrial Edge App Publisher
+### Upload Secure Storage App using the Industrial Edge App Publisher

 - Create a new application using the Industrial Publisher
-- Add a app new version
+- Add a new app version
 - Import the [docker-compose](../docker-compose.yml) file using the **Import YAML** button
 - The warning `Build (sevices >> scanner-service) is not supported` can be ignored
 - **Start Upload** to transfer the app to Industrial Edge Managment